JeffLiusGitHub/microservice-demo-server-client-/Knowledge/Knowledge.md

 1. need comments, from posts, if comments fail, post also fail.
 2. large request, wait for slowest request
 3. some service may have structure A->B->C, complex

+Kubernetes running different containers give configuration to describe how to run container and interact with each other